AstroNvim/docs/docs/Recipes/status.md

 - `heirline.separators` provides an easy way to change the character that surrounds your statusline components.
 The key is the side of the component and the two characters are the characters to be put on the left and right of the component respectively.

 - `heirline.colors` provides an easy way to override the color of each component that we provide in the statusline.
 We have provided the default options for these which are derived from the current theme that is loaded.
 The values that we show are the highlight group name and the property that they are using.
 If you are curious how these values are evaluated, please check out the source code in `lus/configs/heirline.lua`.
-Also we set values for `git_branch_fg` and `treesitter_fg` correspond to the names of components in `astronvim.status.component`.
+Also we set values for `git_branch_fg` and `treesitter_fg` correspond to the names of components in `require("core.utils.status").component`.
 Any component can be given a color here followed by `_fg` and `_bg` to control the foreground and background colors.
 If a value is not provided then it defaults to `section_fg` and `section_bg`.
 We don't use custom colors for the other sections by default which is why only `git_branch_fg` and `treesitter_fg` are set.

 - `heirline.attributes` provides an easy way to override the highlight attributes for each component that we provide in the `status` API.
 The available options here can be found with `:h attr-list`.
-Similar to the `heirline.colors` table, we have set the key values corresponding to the names of the components in `astronvim.status.component` Any component can be given attributes.
+Similar to the `heirline.colors` table, we have set the key values corresponding to the names of the components in `require("core.utils.status").component` Any component can be given attributes.

 - `heirline.icon_highlights` lets you easily control when breadcrumbs and filetype icons should be dynamically or statically colored.
 By default, LSP breadcrumbs have highlighting disabled and the filetype icon is colored in the statusline, colored for active and visible buffers in the tabline, and disabled in the winbar.
 These values can either be `true` or `false` to enable/disable them always, or a function where the first component is the Heirline component for doing dynamic changing when to color the icon.